It probably wasn't that Gibbs was a sociopath.

 "Not one bit, boss.
 I have never been better, boss."

-"Yeah?" he sat on the coffee table, keeping the high ground, "Last time you said that you were lying."
+"Yeah?"
+Gibbs sat on the coffee table in front of him, keeping the high ground, "Last time you said that you were lying."

 "I will be sure to let you know if I ever get the black plague again, boss."